AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/discover-insights.md

 >![NOTE]
 >
-> The sum of percentage contribution for an attribution model across all touchpoints and positions would be equal to 100.
+> The sum of percentage contribution for an attribution model across all touchpoints and positions should be equal to 100.

 ![user-path breakdown touchpoint](./images/insights/user-paths.png)

 ## Most common user paths achieving conversion

 The **[!UICONTROL Most common user paths achieving conversion]** graph shows marginal and influenced scores on the most frequent paths in a certain region.
-This graph allows you to visualize what touchpoints contribute to conversions, and what the attribution score is for each touchpoint.
-You can use this information to view the most frequent paths in a certain region, and see if any patterns emerge between the different sets of touchpoints.
+This graph allows you to visualize what touchpoints contribute to conversions and what the attribution score is for each touchpoint.
+You can use this information to view the most frequent paths in a certain region and see if any patterns emerge between the different sets of touchpoints.

 ![Most common user paths](./images/insights/Touchpoint-paths.png)